Combined Action Company Oscar

 (Poor Doc was so afflicted by the apparently contagious "Marine Malady" from his association with us that he went on to become a Marine Reserve officer, retiring as a captain.)

-Thanks also to: the late SGT Raymond Gray of O-1 for photos and info, LCPL Enrique (Rick) Valdes and LCPL George "Doc" Sargent of O-2, Dan Kelley of O-2 and 3, and SGT John Balanco of O-1, all of whom provided valuable information and photos.
+Thanks also to: the late SGT Raymond Gray of O-1 for photos and info, LCPL Enrique (Rick) Valdes and LCPL George "Doc" Sargent of O-2, Dan Kelley of O-2 and 3, LCPL Don Gullickson of O-2 and the NCOIC of O-1 during the assaults and Siege (who has chosen to remain anonymous) and Howard McKinnis of O-1, all of whom provided valuable information and photos, and to CPL James White of O-3, who provided me with an amazing contemporary daily journal of his experience.

-I would also like to mention SSGT Bob Hall of the 26th Marines Radio Relay unit stationed at O-1.
+I would also like to mention SSGT Bob Hall, formerly of the 26th Marines Radio Relay unit stationed at O-1.
 Bob was not only an early contributor of his story and photos, but was a financial contributor to help establish and maintain the original site.

-I would also like to thank Mr. Pat Deering, a friend and Marine of a later generation, Mr. James Van Doren, an Army Viet veteran and friend, and Mr. Howard McKinnis, one of the defenders of O-1 in Khe Sanh village the night of the Tet Offensive assault.
+I would also like to thank Mr. Pat Deering, a friend and Marine of a later generation, and Mr. James Van Doren, an Army Viet veteran and friend.
 They have all contributed in various ways to the project.

 My thanks to my wife for all her hard work and assistance in typing parts of this, proofing it, and supporting the effort.